 FAQs on protective measures to help contain COVID-19

-The Alte Pinakothek, the Pinakothek der Moderne and the Museum Brandhorst and the Schack Collection are open again.
-The Türkentor remains closed until further notice.
-You can find the opening hours on our website.
+Alte Pinakothek, Pinakothek der Moderne, Museum Brandhorst and Sammlung Schack are open.
+The opening hours can be found on our website.

 What crowd-control measures are in place?